bytebase/bytebase.com-old/content/docs/en/get-started/install/external-url.md

 <hint-block type="info">

-If the exposed port is not 80 or 443, please include the port number in --external-url as well.
+If the exposed port is not 80 or 443, please include the port number in --external-url as well. e.g. --external-url=http://bytebase.example.com:8080 instead of --external-url=http://bytebase.example.com.

 </hint-block>